pikipity/Toolbox-for-Adaptive-Fourier-Decomposition/Docs/IntroAFD.rst

 Core AFD
 ^^^^^^^^^^^

 The core AFD is the fundamental implementation of the AFD.
-It is an iterative decomposition process.
+It is an **iterative decomposition process**.
 In each decomposition level :math:`n`, the basis parameter :math:`a_n` is searched by

 .. math::